 Don't Use Convection

-If possible, avoid using a convection oven as the forced air in a fan oven can sometimes be too strong and cause the puddings to collapse.
-If you have a setting where you can switch from convection to regular, make sure you do so.Continue to 9 of 11 below.
+If possible, avoid using a convection oven, as the forced air in a fan oven can sometimes be too strong and cause the puddings to collapse.
+If you have a setting that allows you to switch from convection to a regular oven, be sure to make the switch.

 Don't Open the Oven Door

-If you can, avoid opening the door during cooking—the cold will make the pudding collapse.
-Sometimes they make a recovery but never rise quite as high as they should.
+Avoid opening the oven door during cooking because the cooler air will make the puddings collapse.
+Sometimes they make a recovery but will never rise quite as high as they should.